 Why do the Irish celebrate St. Patrick’s day?

-- It is a heritage, culture and religious celebration which celebrates the arrival of Christianity in Ireland.
+- St. Patrick's is a heritage, culture and religious celebration, celebrated on the 17th March of every year.

 - It became an official Catholic feast day during the early 17th Century.
 Today it is a global celebration of Irish Culture especially by Irish communities and descents.

 How is it usually celebrated and what do people wear?

 - It is usually celebrated with public parades and festivals but these are not held in Malta although the Irish-Maltese Circle organise a parade at the capital city Valletta.